-In summary, all members of the APSU counselor education program are committed to a training process that facilitates the development of professionally relevant knowledge and skills focused on working effectively with all individuals inclusive of demographics, beliefs, attitudes, and values.
+In summary, all APSU counselor education program members are committed to a training process that facilitates the development of professionally relevant knowledge and skills focused on working effectively with all individuals inclusive of demographics, beliefs, attitudes, and values.
 Members agree to engage in a mutually supportive process that examines the effects of one's beliefs, attitudes, and values on one's work with all clients.
-Such training processes are consistent with professional counselors' core values, respect for diversity and for values similar and different from one's own.
+Such training processes are consistent with professional counselors' core values, respect for diversity, and values that are similar and different from one's own.

-This statement was adapted from the "Counseling Psychology Model Training Values Statement Addressing Diversity" which was endorsed by the Association of Counseling Center Training Agencies (ACCTA), the Council of Counseling Psychology Training Programs (CCPTP), and the Society for Counseling Psychology (SCP) in August of 2006.
+1This statement was adapted from the "Counseling Psychology Model Training Values Statement Addressing Diversity," which was endorsed by the Association of Counseling Center Training Agencies (ACCTA), the Council of Counseling Psychology Training Programs (CCPTP), and the Society for Counseling Psychology (SCP) in August of 2006.